izivkov/CasioGShockSmartSync/SCRATCHPAD_LAYOUT.md

 - Total: 6 names × 3 bits = 18 bits = 3 bytes

 ### ActionsStorage (Offset: 3, Size: 2 bytes)
-- Stores 9 boolean action flags
+- Stores 10 boolean action flags
 - Each action encoded as 1 bit
-- Actions: SET_TIME, REMINDERS, PHONE_FINDER, TAKE_PHOTO, FLASHLIGHT, VOICE_ASSIST, SKIP_TO_NEXT_TRACK, PRAYER_ALARMS, PHONE_CALL
+- Actions: SET_TIME, REMINDERS, PHONE_FINDER, TAKE_PHOTO, FLASHLIGHT, VOICE_ASSIST, SKIP_TO_NEXT_TRACK, PRAYER_ALARMS, PHONE_CALL, TOGGLE_PLAY_PAUSE
-- Total: 9 actions × 1 bit = 9 bits = 2 bytes (rounded up)
+- Total: 10 actions × 1 bit = 10 bits = 2 bytes (rounded up)

 ## Migration Notes
 The previous implementation used dynamic layout based on registration order.
 This has been replaced with fixed offsets to ensure data integrity across app restarts.

+Note: Version has been incremented to **0x95** in `AppInfoIO` to trigger a clean reset for the new 10-bit action layout, preventing data corruption for users with existing `0x94` scratchpad data.